 - attain the necessary level of language competence specific to your chosen field of study.

 Pre-Master's (Stage 1)

-The Pre-Master’s course is Stage 1 of the postgraduate pathway, and is one semester in duration (for Art and Design two semester Pre-Master’s is also available).
+The Pre-Master’s course is Stage 1 of the postgraduate pathway, and is one semester in duration.
 It has been designed to prepare students who have not qualified for direct entry to ARU’s Master’s degrees, for postgraduate level studies.

 Undertaking a Pre-Master’s course will provide you with the time to adjust to the rigorous research and independent study requirements of postgraduate studies and prepare you to get the most out of your postgraduate study at ARU.